awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 ### Init error<a name="runtimes-extensions-init-error"></a>

 The extension uses this method to report an initialization error to Lambda\.
 Call it when the extension fails to initialize after it has registered\.
 After Lambda receives the error, no further API calls succeed\.
-The extension should exit\.
+The extension should exit after it receives the response from Lambda\.

 **Path** – `/extension/init/error`